Fumnanya92/Darey.io_Projects/WordPress Site on Aws for DigitalBoost/ReadMe.md

 ## Step 1: Create an Amazon RDS Instance with MySQL Engine

 1. **Navigate to RDS Dashboard:**
-   - Log in to your AWS Management Console.
-   - Go to the RDS Dashboard.

 2. **Create a New Database:**
    - Click on "Create database".